metractive/youtube-searcher-node/README.md

 # YouTube Searcher (NodeJS)
 This repository was created for NodeJS testing purpose, from basics to something advanced in the end.

-Clone the respository and install the dependencies:
+Clone the repository and install the dependencies:

 ```javascript
 npm install